DXHeroes/knowledge-base-content/practices/commit_naming_rules.md

 ### Add a Type

 Commit messages should indicate the type of commit.
-For that following type conventions are used:
+For that following type you should use these conventions:

 - **fix**: Indicates that your commit fixes some bug or something.
 - **feat**: Indicates that your commit adds a new feature.